Code-Institute-Submissions/EliteFitness/README.md

 ### Timetable:

-* There are two cards above the timetable that provide information on what is shceduled in the timetable.
+* There are two cards above the timetable that provide information on what is scheduled in the timetable.
 * These cards are shown above the timetable so that when a user is viewing on a mobile device they are able to see what each is.
 If they did not show at the top, the user would be viewing the timetable first and would need to scroll down to see this information and there is a possibility they would not.
 * These cards are shown as a block on mobile devices.
 * There is a timetable created using a HTML table.
 This allows the user to scroll horizontally on smaller screen sizes.